PRIZM-Experiment/prizm-data-wrangling/README.md

 ### Metadatabase Schema

-Below the Data, Hardware, and Index tables which make up the PRIZM metadatabase are listed.
+The Data, Hardware, and Index tables which make up the PRIZM metadatabase are listed below.
 Select a table to learn more about its structure and relationship to other tables in the schema.
 For an interactive diagram, click [here](https://dbdiagram.io/d/6221828954f9ad109a58a8b9).

 | Data | Hardware | Index |
 | ---- | -------- | ----- |